Ah, winter. That most wonderful time of the year when it’s too cold for the kids to go outside to play so they bounce off the walls inside instead.

 Find a fairly open space to play and have fun with it.

-7 Indoor Snowball Games & Activities
+7 Indoor Snowball Fight, Games & Activities

-- On Target: Print out or draw a target that can be taped up on a door, wall or window.
-Have the kids throw the snowballs to try to hit the target.
+- On Target: Print out or draw a target that can be taped up on a door, wall, or window.
+Have the participants throw the snowballs to try to hit the target.
 How many times can they do it?
 Throw a little learning into the mix for younger children by having them count out loud or have one child draw tally marks on a chalkboard while another is throwing.

 - Stack ‘em Up: Try to make a snowball tower.
 You can mention a few engineering principles, like a pyramid shape with a wide base will probably work best.
 The kids can use a ruler to measure their creations once they’re done.

-- Knock ‘em down: Build a pyramid out of light-weight plastic cups, then roll or toss the snowballs to knock them all down.
+- Knock ‘em down: Build a pyramid out of lightweight plastic cups, then roll or toss the snowballs to knock them all down.
 Bonus points if your kids can do it with just one snowball.

 - Pile On: Have the kids pile as many snowballs as they can onto an overturned Frisbee or plastic plate.
 How many can they load up?
 And can they carry it across the room without losing any?